Kevin Barry: Execution

-Kevin Barry was hanged on 1 November, after hearing two Masses in his cell.
+Barry was hanged on 1 November, after hearing two Masses in his cell.
 Canon Waters, who walked with him to the scaffold, wrote to Barry's mother later, "You are the mother, my dear Mrs Barry, of one of the bravest and best boys I have ever known.
 His death was one of the most holy, and your dear boy is waiting for you now, beyond the reach of sorrow or trial."

-Dublin Corporation met on the Monday, and passed a vote of sympathy with the Barry family, and adjourned the meeting as a mark of respect.
+Dublin Corporation met on the Monday, passed a vote of sympathy with the Barry family, and adjourned the meeting as a mark of respect.
 The Chief Secretary's office in Dublin Castle, on the Monday night, released the following communiqué:The sentence of death by hanging passed by court-martial upon Kevin Barry, or Berry, medical student, aged 18½ years, for the murder of Private Whitehead in Dublin on September 20, was duly executed this morning at Mountjoy Prison, Dublin.
 At a military court of inquiry, held subsequently in lieu of an inquest, medical evidence was given to the effect that death was instantaneous.
 The court found that the sentence had been carried out in accordance with law.

-Barry's body was buried at 1.30 p.m, in a plot near the women's prison.
-His comrade and fellow-student Frank Flood was buried alongside him four months later.
+Barry's body was buried at 1.30 pm, in a plot near the women's prison.
+His comrade and fellow student Frank Flood was buried alongside him four months later.
 A plain cross marked their graves and those of Patrick Moran, Thomas Whelan, Thomas Traynor, Patrick Doyle, Thomas Bryan, Bernard Ryan, Edmond Foley and Patrick Maher who were hanged in the same prison before the Anglo-Irish Treaty of July 1921 which ended hostilities between Irish republicans and the British.
-The men had been buried in unconsecrated ground on the jail property and their graves went unidentified until 1934.They became known as The Forgotten Ten by republicans campaigning for the bodies to be reburied with honour and proper rites.
+The men had been buried in unconsecrated ground on the jail property and their graves went unidentified until 1934.
+They became known as The Forgotten Ten by republicans campaigning for the bodies to be reburied with honour and proper rites.
 On 14 October 2001, the remains of these ten men were given a state funeral and moved from Mountjoy Prison to be re-interred at Glasnevin Cemetery in Dublin.

 Aftermath

-The only full-length biography of Kevin Barry was written by his nephew, journalist Donal O'Donovan, published in 1989 as Kevin Barry and his Time.
+The only full-length biography of Barry was written by his nephew, journalist Donal O'Donovan, and published in 1989 as Kevin Barry and his Time.
 In 1965, Sean Cronin wrote a short biography, simply entitled "Kevin Barry"; this was published by The National Publications Committee, Cork, to which Tom Barry provided a foreword.
 Barry is remembered in a well-known song about his imprisonment and execution, written shortly after his death and still sung today.
 The tune to "Kevin Barry" was taken from the sea-shanty "Rolling Home".
 The execution reportedly inspired Thomas MacGreevy's surrealist poem, "Homage to Hieronymus Bosch".
 MacGreevy had unsuccessfully petitioned the Provost of Trinity College Dublin, John Henry Bernard, to make representations on Barry's behalf.